jonathantree/PyBer_Analysis/README.md

 The code to generate obtain these metrics from the dataset and the resulting DataFrame are shown below.

-Adding a layer of time in to the analysis to understand how the the total weekly fares for each city type varied over a given amount of time, a line chart was produced (Figure 4).
+Adding a layer of time in to the analysis to understand how the total weekly fares for each city type varied over a given amount of time, a line chart was produced (Figure 4).
 The code to replicate this analysis is shown below along with Figure 4.

 ### Deliverable 1: